swin-waterways/datasets/README.md

 It can also merge datasets and output the merged datasets to a CSV file (by default `datasets.csv`).

 ### Requirements
-- Python 3.10 - 3.12
+- Python 3.10 or later
 - aiohttp library (`pip install aiohttp`)
-- matplotlib library (`pip install matplotlib`)
 - pandas library (`pip install pandas`)
-- pybomwater library (`pip install git+https://github.com/csiro-hydroinformatics/pybomwater.git`)

 ## Folder structure
 The current folder structure for datasets is as follows: